Reptar-IT/Drummer-Kit/README.md

 # Drummer-Kit
-A drum-kit game to pass time or simple make some noise.
+A very fun and beautiful drum set.
+Go ahead and make some noise.

 # What I learned

-- DOM Manipulation
+Javascript DOM Manipulation using:
+- Event listeners
+- Switches
+- Audio
-- Conditionals and loops
+- Timeout